-Drug addiction and alcoholism affects many older Americans and seniors, and this problem continues to grow as each year passes.
-Seniors who are covered by Medicare, an insurance plan funded through the federal government for Americans in this age bracket, can use their Medicare benefits to receive treatment services for drug or alcohol addiction at a variety of drug and alcohol rehab facilities around the country.
-Medicare covers both inpatient and outpatient treatment programs, and seniors who wish to receive treatment can consult with their primary care physician to choose a treatment program covered by Medicare which would fit his or her particular needs.
+Drug addiction and alcoholism can effect many older Americans and seniors, and this problem continues to grow as each year passes.
+Seniors who are covered through the Medicare program, an insurance plan funded through the federal government for Americans in this age bracket, can use their Medicare benefits to receive vital treatment services for drug or alcohol addiction at a variety of drug and alcohol rehabilitation facilities around the country.
+Medicare covers both inpatient and outpatient treatment programs, and seniors who are in need of treatment can consult with their primary care physician to choose a rehab program covered by Medicare which would fit his or her particular needs.

 Some people are covered through state financed insurance because they do not meet the eligibility requirements for Medicaid.
 Some states however offer state financed health insurance to those individuals who cannot afford private health insurance plans.
 State financed health insurance programs will sometimes cover the costs associated with substance abuse treatment at a wide variety of drug and alcohol rehab facilities around the country.
 State financed insurance other than Medicaid may cover both inpatient or outpatient drug treatment services.
 To find out which rehabilitation programs will accept state financed insurance, speak with a drug and alcohol treatment advisor.